heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*ƪ.* Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
+*Ʊ.* Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->